ap0hpcservices/lstree/README.md

-##Usage: display directory tree by browser##
+## Introduction

+Display the directory tree via browser + the local web server or console.

+# Usage

+There are two versions to support PHP and python.

 **PHP**

-Put lstree.php into the directory you want to list it as a directory tree
+Put `lstree.php` into the directory you want to list it as a directory tree.
+Then use your browser to access it by the local server.

-NOTICE: the directory must be in http server document root directory
+*NOTE*: the directory must be in http server document root directory.

-**Python**
+**Python 3**

-Put lstree.py into the directory(arbitrarily directory) you want to list, and then run command:
+Put `lstree.py` into the **any** directory you want to list, and then run command:

     $ python lstree.py

-Now you can scan it by browser on `localhost:5000`
+Now you can get the directory tree via browser to go: `localhost:5000`

-###Display Example###
+The directory tree example:

         /var/www/html/simple_site(d)
         |----login.php(f)